Solo for Two

 Marketing: Mirjam van der Schoot

-Solo for Two is co-commissioned by Southbank Centre & Horniman Museum and Gardens, and supported by Arts Council England, University of Bath, Bath Spa University, Swindon Dance & South East Dance.
+Solo for Two is a co-commission by Southbank Centre & Horniman Museum and Gardens, made in collaboration with Guy Cools, produced by Konzept Arts & Ideas, and supported by Arts Council England, University of Bath, Bath Spa University, Swindon Dance, and South East Dance.